adoptium/temurin-build/RELEASING.md

 - `temurin-build` and `ci-jenkins-pipeline` share the same tag name
 - `jenkins-helper` might have a different tag name.

-Release pipeline and jobs need to be re-generated with this new tag by release Champion:
+Release pipelines and jobs need to be re-generated with new tags by Release Champion:

 - run [release-build-pipeline-generator](https://ci.adoptopenjdk.net/job/build-scripts/job/utils/job/release-build-pipeline-generator) with correct value:
-  1. `releaseTag` is the tag on ci-jenkins-pipeline and temurin-build git repo.
+  1. `releaseTag` is the tag on `ci-jenkins-pipeline` and `temurin-build` git repo.
-  2. `helperTag` is the tag on jenkins-helper repo.
+  2. `helperTag` is the tag on `jenkins-helper` repo.
 - ensure release-openjdkXX-pipeline in <https://ci.adoptopenjdk.net/job/build-scripts> are properly generated for the first time or updated:
-  1. jdk8 aarch32 shares the same pipeline with other jdk8 targets: release-openjdk8-pipeline, therefore, only one release pipeline for jdk8
+  1. jdk8 aarch32Linux shares the same pipeline `release-openjdk8-pipeline` with other jdk8 targets: , therefore, only one release pipeline for jdk8
   2. `targetConfigurations` should only include what we officially release for temurin.
-  3. `buildReference`, `ciReference` should set the value of releaseTag when generate pipeline
+  3. `buildReference`, `ciReference` should set the value of `releaseTag` used when generate pipeline
-  4. `helperRerence` should have the same value of helperTag when generate pipeline.
+  4. `helperRerence` should have the same value of `helperTag` used when generate pipeline.
-  5. `additionalConfigureArgs` has correct value, esp. in release-openjdk8-pipeline
+  5. `additionalConfigureArgs` has correct value, esp. in release-openjdk8-pipeline it is different than other jdk version.
 - ensure downstream build jobs in h<https://ci.adoptopenjdk.net/job/build-scripts/job/jobs/job/release/job/jobs/jdkXXu/> are created or updated
-  1. `USER_REMOTE_CONFIGS.branch` should use correct tag name
+  1. `USER_REMOTE_CONFIGS.branch` should use correct release tag name
   2. `BUILD_CONFIGURATION.USE_ADOPT_SHELL_SCRIPTS` set to `true`

-Disabling nightly testing so the release builds aren't delayed by any nightly test runs (`enableTests : false` in [defaults.json](https://github.com/adoptium/ci-jenkins-pipelines/blob/master/pipelines/defaults.json)).
-Ensure the build pipeline generator job runs successfully (<https://ci.adoptopenjdk.net/job/build-scripts/job/utils/job/build-pipeline-generator/>), and that the flag is disabled by bringing up the Build pipeline job and check the "enableTests" flag is disabled.
+Disable nightly testing so the release builds aren't delayed by any nightly test runs (set `enableTests : false` in [defaults.json](https://github.com/adoptium/ci-jenkins-pipelines/blob/master/pipelines/defaults.json)).
+Ensure the build pipeline generator job runs successfully (<https://ci.adoptopenjdk.net/job/build-scripts/job/utils/job/build-pipeline-generator/>), and the flag is disabled by bringing up the Build pipeline job and check the  `enableTests` checkbox is unticked.

-Add a banner to the website to indicate that the releases are coming in the near future ([Changes](https://github.com/adoptium/adoptium.net/blob/main/src/components/Banner.tsx)).
+Add a banner to the website to indicate that the releases are coming in the near future ([Example Changes](https://github.com/adoptium/adoptium.net/blob/main/src/components/Banner.tsx)).

 ## Steps for every version

-We are in the process of make release automation.
-Here are the new steps:
+We are in the process of automation release build.
+Here are the new steps (Switch openjdk19 for your version number):

-- 1a: release trigger job (e.g <https://ci.adoptopenjdk.net/job/build-scripts/job/utils/job/releaseTrigger_jdk19u/>) runs every hour to check if new GA tag has been detected in the source code repo (e.g <https://github.com/adoptium/jdk19u>)
+1. Jenkins "release trigger" job (e.g <https://ci.adoptopenjdk.net/job/build-scripts/job/utils/job/releaseTrigger_jdk19u/>) runs every hour in the release week to check if new GA tag has been detected in the source code repo (e.g <https://github.com/adoptium/jdk19u> but not https://github.com/adoptium/aarch32-jdk8u)
+2. if it find new GA tag matches expected tag set in mirror-script repo , job triggers release-openjdk19-pipeline (e.g https://ci.adoptopenjdk.net/job/build-scripts/job/release-openjdk19-pipeline/) with parameters.
+3. if it could not find new GA tag but the tag has been applied in the source code repo.
+Might be several things to check:
+  - if the appropriate [mirror job](https://ci.adoptopenjdk.net/view/git-mirrors/job/git-mirrors/job/adoptium/) has successfully received the tag.
+  - if the expected tag set in mirror-script is wrong
+  - release-openjdkXX-pipeline can be manually force triggered by Release Champion: set `scmReference` and adjust `additionalConfigureArgs`
+3. For jdk8 aarch32Linux, Release Champione need manual trigger https://ci.adoptopenjdk.net/job/build-scripts/job/release-openjdk8-pipeline/ after the auto trigger build is done with success
-- 2a: if yes, it triggers release-openjdkXX-pipeline (e.g https://ci.adoptopenjdk.net/job/build-scripts/job/release-openjdk19-pipeline/) with parameters.
-But for jdk8, release Champione need manual build https://ci.adoptopenjdk.net/job/build-scripts/job/release-openjdk8-pipeline/ with a different scmReference tag from https://github.com/adoptium/aarch32-jdk8u
+  - different `scmReference` tag from https://github.com/adoptium/aarch32-jdk8u
+  - customized `targetConfigurations` value
+  - customized `overridePublishName` value

-For records, here are the old steps:
+For the records, here are the old manual steps which are still useful for jdk8 aarch32Linux:

-- 1b: Ensure that the [appropriate mirror job](https://ci.adoptopenjdk.net/view/git-mirrors/job/git-mirrors/job/adoptium/) has completed and that the corresponding repository at <https://github.com/adoptium/jdkXX> has successfully received the tag for the level you are about to build.
+1. Ensure that the [appropriate mirror job](https://ci.adoptopenjdk.net/view/git-mirrors/job/git-mirrors/job/adoptium/) has completed and that the corresponding repository at <https://github.com/adoptium/jdkXX> has successfully received the tag for the level you are about to build.
 If there are any conflicts they can be resolved on the machine where it failed if you have access to the private `adoptium_temurin_bot_ssh_key.gpg` key, or ask someone( e.g @gdams or @andrew-m-leonard) with push access to the repositories to manually run the mirror job and resolve the conflicts.
-- 2b: Run OpenJDK pipeline build and test release:
+2. Run OpenJDK pipeline build and test release:
   - Job: <https://ci.adoptopenjdk.net/job/build-scripts/job/openjdk8-pipeline/build> (Switch `openjdk8` for your version number)
   - `targetConfigurations`:
     - only keep temurin variants
-    - make sure windows aarch64 is removed (as this is written, it is not officially supported yet)
+    - make sure windows aarch64 is not presented (as this is written, it is not officially supported yet)
   - `releaseType: Release`
   - `adoptBuildNumber`: Leave blank unless you are doing a point release in which case it should be a number starting at `1` for the first point release.
   - `additionalConfigureArgs`:
     - For JDK8, no need change default value.
 It automatically adds`--with-milestone=fcs` in `build.sh`.
     - For JDK11+ use `--without-version-pre --without-version-opt` (for EA releases use: `--with-version-pre=ea --without-version-opt`)
   - `scmReference`: One of the following:
-    - For JDK8 arm32 linux, the tag usually takes the form `jdk8u322-b04-aarch32-xxxxxxxx`
+    - For jdk8 aarch32Linux, the tag usually takes the form `jdk8u322-b04-aarch32-xxxxxxxx`
     - For the rest, it's the same tag suffixed with `_adopt` e.g. `jdk-17.0.2+9_adopt`
   - `buildReference`:  tag or the ongoing release on temurin-build repo
   - `ciReference`: tag or the ongoing release on ci-jenkins-pipeline repo
   - `helperReference`: tag for the ongoing release on jenkins-helper repo
-  - `overridePublishName`: only for JDK8 arm32 linux, to set to the actual OpenJDK tag (`jdk8u322-b04`)
+  - `overridePublishName`: only for jdk8 aarch32Linux, to set to the actual OpenJDK tag (`jdk8u322-b04`)
   - `aqaReference` should be set to the appropriate branch of the `aqa-tests` repository which is appropriate for this release.
 Generally of the form `vX.Y.Z-release`
   - `enableTests`: tick
   - Click "Build" button !!!

-3. Once the openjdk pipeline has completed,
+Once the openjdk pipeline has completed:

 - Follow [triage the results](https://github.com/adoptium/aqa-tests/blob/master/doc/Triage.md).
 Go to [TRSS](https://trss.adoptopenjdk.net/tests/Test)
 - Find the section of each jdk build, e.g `openjdk8-pipeline in server https://ci.adoptopenjdk.net/job/build-scripts` for JDK8